citation-style-language/documentation/specification.rst

     Executive producer (e.g. of a television series)

 guest
-    Guest (e.g. of a TV show or podcast)
+    Guest (e.g. on a TV show or podcast)

 host
     Host (e.g. of a TV show or podcast)